 Chile’s capital is a cosmopolitan South American city.
-It’s clean, safe and efficient, but up until recently it’s languished in the shadows of nearby capitals such as grand Buenos Aires and lively Rio.
-Thanks to a rigorous program of public works – preserving and repairing historic architecture, creating green spaces and improving public transport – Santiago has emerged from the shadows as a prosperous, attractive capital with world-class food and wine and reinvigorated barrios.
+It’s clean, modern and efficient, but often overlooked for nearby capitals such as grand Buenos Aires and lively Rio.
+Thanks to a rigorous and long-standing program of public works – preserving and repairing historic architecture, creating green spaces and improving public transport – Santiago has emerged from the shadows as a prosperous, attractive capital with world-class food and wine and reinvigorated barrios.
 Here’s what to know before you go.

 If travelling with children under 18 years, parents may be required to show an original birth certificate and/or a court-order conferring custody (if sole custody of a child has been obtained).

 Landing at Arturo Merino Benítez Airport

 Santiago’s airport is located 15 kilometres northwest of downtown.
-By passenger traffic, it’s the sixth-busiest airport in South America.
-The easiest way to get to town is to take a bus – Buses Centropuerto and Turbus both operate services that depart from outside the arrivals hall and take approximately 40 minute to get to town.
+The easiest way to get to town is to take a bus – Buses Centropuerto and Turbus both operate services that depart from outside the arrivals hall and take approximately 40 minutes to get to town.
 If you do want to get a taxi, ignore the drivers waiting beyond the baggage claim – they’re known to overcharge tourists.
-Book a fixed-rate taxi (the blue, as opposed to the black and yellow metered taxis) at a counter within the baggage claim area instead, and get them to write out the fare for you.
+Book a fixed-rate taxi (the blue, as opposed to the black and yellow metered taxis) at a counter within the baggage claim area instead and prepay the fare.

 Penalties for possession, use or trafficking of illegal drugs in Chile are severe and can involve lengthy imprisonment.

 The language barrier

-Chilean Spanish has an extensive catalogue of slang and in this way, differs from other South American dialects and could take some getting used to, even if you’re a confident Spanish-speaker.
+Chilean Spanish has an extensive catalogue of slang and in this way, differs from other South American dialects.
+It could take some getting used to, even if you’re a confident Spanish-speaker.
 It pays to learn a few phrases in the local tongue.

 - Make sure your basic vaccinations are up to date.
 Visit Travel Doctor for more information.